sourcegraph/handbook/content/company/strategy/cloud/growth/index.md

 We aim to improve the first-time user experience of Sourcegraph in a few key ways:

+1. When first experiencing the product, users should be able to refrence a list of the most important features to review
-1. When searching for a specific piece of code (a repository, package, symbol, etc.), leverage API docs information to make it trivial to jump straight from the Sourcegraph home page (or search results page) to the repository page or API docs page for that code.
+2. When searching for a specific piece of code (a repository, package, symbol, etc.), leverage API docs information to make it trivial to jump straight from the Sourcegraph home page (or search results page) to the repository page or API docs page for that code.
 That is, a new user should not need to understand our advanced search filter syntax in order to get to the code they're expecting to find.
 As this leverages API docs data, we'll tackle this for Go code only at first.
-2. When navigating to a repository page, make it clear why Sourcegraph is a better experience than say GitHub or GitLab.
+3. When navigating to a repository page, make it clear why Sourcegraph is a better experience than say GitHub or GitLab.
 We talk about this in [a demo video](https://youtu.be/sgqtPb8ubAw) produced for a hackathon project.

 ### 3. Experimental VS code integration of API docs